Daniel Kraning,

 Daniel's Story

-Daniel is a licensed psychological associate.
+Daniel is a licensed professional counselor and psychological associate (under supervision).
 As an intern, he worked in Hospice Care where he assisted clients dealing with grief, trauma, and life changes.
 He was also able to help clients work through anxiety, depression, and stress.
 Dan provided personalized help for each specific hurdle his clients faced, such as loss of job or relationship, life transitions, and end of life concerns for self or others.

 While some of Daniel’s interests include helping clients who struggle with spiritual and religious concerns and members of the LGBTQ+ community, Daniel is prepared to help each and every person that he can.
 His experience in working with people from all walks of life and diverse age groups aids Daniel’s flexibility and aptitude for helping many different people seeking help.